SpencerArtisan/glide/README.md

     ./gradlew uploadArchive

-This uploads to the nexus repo here
+This uploads the jars to the nexus repo here

     http://leonandjosh.ddns.net:8081/nexus

-To package up a linux version of the app

-    Download the linux jdk from oracle and zip into jdk.zip in the root folder of this project java -jar packr.jar packr-linux.json
+To build the executables you need to download jwrapper and the JRE-1.8 to this directory here - http://www.jwrapper.com/download.html.

+New release process:

+1. Update the version number in build.gradle
+2. ./gradlew clean build dist
+3. ./package.sh
+4. ./gradlew uploadArchives

 Troubleshooting
 ---------------